Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes – KION546

 “Corpses of executed people still line the Yabluska street in Bucha.
 Their hands are tied behind their backs with white ‘civilian’ rags, they were shot in the back of their heads.
 So you can imagine what kind of lawlessness they perpetrated here,” Bucha mayor Anatoliy Fedoruk told Reuters on Saturday.

+Asked during an appearance Sunday on CBS’ “Face the Nation” if Russia was carrying out genocide in his country, Ukrainian President Volodymyr Zelensky said: “Indeed.
+This is genocide.”

+“The elimination of the whole nation, and the people.
+We are the citizens of Ukraine.
+We have more than 100 nationalities.
+This is about the destruction and extermination of all these nationalities,” he said.

-The alleged atrocities have drawn international outrage, with Western leaders calling for war crimes investigations and fresh sanctions on Russia.
+The alleged atrocities have drawn international outrage, with Western leaders, including US Secretary of State Antony Blinken, calling for war crimes investigations and increasing sanctions on Russia.

+CNN has not been able to independently confirm the details around the men’s deaths.

+The Russian Ministry of Defense claimed the extensive footage was “fake,” saying “not a single local resident suffered from any violent actions” during Russia’s occupation of Bucha.
+“In the settlements of the Kiev region, Russian military personnel delivered and issued 452 tons of humanitarian aid to civilians,” it said in a statement.

+CNN was unable to independently verify those numbers or the identities and nationalities of those buried in the grave.

+The earth on the church grounds appeared to have been recently moved so it is feasible that more bodies could be buried there.

-Ukrainian presidential adviser Oleksiy Arestovych on Sunday said reports emerging from towns in the Kyiv region revealed a “post-apocalyptic picture” of life under Russian occupation.
+Ukrainian presidential adviser Oleksiy Arestovych said Sunday that reports emerging from towns in the Kyiv region revealed a “post-apocalyptic picture” of life under Russian occupation.

 “This is a special appeal aimed at drawing the world’s attention to those war crimes, crimes against humanity, which were committed by Russian troops in Bucha, Irpin and Hostomel,” Arestovych said.
 “These are liberated cities, a picture from horror movies, a post-apocalyptic picture.”